b-boechat/ctfr/README.md

 pip install -e .[dev]
 ```

 When installing in this mode, Cython is a build dependency.
-If you have trouble running this command, see [this guide](https://docs.cython.org/en/stable/src/quickstart/install.html).
+If you have trouble running Cython, see [this guide](https://docs.cython.org/en/stable/src/quickstart/install.html).

 ---